Why Sitting Too Long Is Worse Than Bad Posture

 • Kettlebell swings

-Muscles that are strong and active support joints better than any ergonomic chair ever will.
-And joints that move often stay healthy longer.
+Muscles support joints better than any chair ever will.
+And joints that move often tend to stay healthier.

 Ready to Start Your Wellness Journey?